 Getting to Know the College Admissions Process: From Applications to Acceptance Letters

-Are you a high school senior?
-Maybe you’re a mother of two who finally has the time and resources to earn your college degree.
-Whatever your specific case, you know the college application and admissions process is your first obstacle.
-Between gathering transcripts and letters of recommendation to making sure your test scores are sufficient and your essays are perfect, the journey to college can seem difficult.
+Whatever your specific case for going to college may be, the application and admissions process is your first obstacle.
+Maybe you’re a high school senior planning to continue academia.
+Maybe you’re a mother of two who finally has the time and resources to earn your degree.
+Maybe you simply decided that it’s time for you to try for a diploma.
+Between gathering transcripts and letters of recommendation, to searching for waivers for application fees, to making sure your test scores are sufficient and your essays are perfect, the journey to college can seem difficult.
 Luckily, there are steps to take and strategies to employ that can make the road to a quality higher education much smoother.

 If you’re ready to start creating your college shortlist and want to put your best foot forward on your applications, it’s never too early to start preparing.
-Learn what the college admissions timeline might look like for you, discover the steps to take to submit a killer college application, and gather resources and advice to help you get accepted.
+Learn what the college admissions timeline might look like for you and how to manage your time well, discover the steps to take to submit a killer college application, and gather resources and advice to help you get accepted by continuing on.

 The College Application Timeline for High Schoolers